swiftlang/swift-package-manager/Documentation/Usage.md

 Install JPEG library using a system packager, e.g, `$ brew install jpeg`

-Create a directory called `CJPEG` next to the `example` directory and initialize it as a package that builds a system module:
+Next to the `example` directory initialize `CJPEG` as a package that builds a system module:

-    example$ cd ..
-    $ mkdir CJPEG
-    $ cd CJPEG
-    CJPEG$ swift package init --type system-module
+    $ swift package init --name CJPEG --type system-module

 This creates `Package.swift` and `module.modulemap` files in the directory.
 Edit `module.modulemap` so it consists of the following: